Skip to main content

 Minute 1-2: Check Your SEO Plugin

 If you don't have an SEO plugin, install Yoast SEO or Rank Math now.
-Both handle title tags, meta descriptions, and technical SEO basics automatically.
+Both handle title tags, meta descriptions, sitemaps, and technical SEO basics automatically.

 Minute 2-3: Fix Your Homepage Title